ricekab/godot-bricksclone/README.md

 * Networked multiplayer support
   - Likely to be a separate project instead, will likely require architectural changes.
 * Level editor / read external level

+## Development setup

+Developed against Godot 4.1.3

+Using VS Code with `godot-tools` and `GDScript Formatter` extensions.